What is product discovery documentation and why does it matter?

 Brainstorming generates raw material; the value comes from processing it systematically.
 Without a clear path from session to action, brainstorming becomes innovation theater.

-A hackathon setup template defines: Purpose and Objectives, Theme and Focus Areas, Format (internal/public, physical/virtual/hybrid), Participant Eligibility, Team Composition Rules, Deliverable Requirements (e.g., functional prototypes), Timeline, Judging Criteria, and Prizes.
-Clear setup prevents the common hackathon failures.
+A hackathon setup template defines: Purpose and Objectives, Theme and Focus Areas, Format, Participant Eligibility, Team Composition Rules, Deliverable Requirements, Timeline, Judging Criteria, and Prizes.
+In AI-era hackathons, the Innovation Mode Workshop Designer can generate the complete setup from an initial brief.

 • Purpose and Objectives - What does success look like for this hackathon?